Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 ]);
 ```

 The system will take care of both encrypting and decrypting content of data sources for you.
-No additional code will be required.
+No additional code will be required aside from setting up the encryption key.

 ### Clear the encryption/decryption key